Needed documentation for your Prepaid SIM Card

 - Proof of residency in your home country.
-Not all passports have the home addresses listed in there, so make sure you take something "official" looking with you, along with the copies.
-NOTE: Vendors don't seem to be requiring this particular piece of information, per the latest comments from members.
+Not all passports have a home address listed, so make sure you take something "official" looking with you, along with a few extra copies.
+NOTE: Vendors don't seem to require this particular piece of information, per the latest comments from members.
 Proof of residency in India seems to be quite sufficient.

 Where to buy your Prepaid SIM card

 If you don't get one at the airport, you should be able to get a prepaid SIM card at a local, independent cellphone dealer.
 You make get some reluctance from the shopkeeps though, as the new security requirements that the Indian Government has put in place make it quite bureaucratic for the vendors to comply.
 However, if you have all the documents in place, it will make it much easier for them and will lead to less hassle.